JacksonBurns/fastprop/README.md

 By passing in a list of SMILES strings, `fastprop` will automatically generate and cache a set of molecular descriptors using [`mordredcommunity`](https://github.com/JacksonBurns/mordred-community) and train an FNN to predict the corresponding properties.
 See the `examples` and `benchmarks` directories to see how to run training - the rest of this documentation will focus on how you can run, configure, and customize `fastprop`.

+## Paper
+An academic paper has been prepared which describes the `fastprop` approach and walks through the `benchmarks` in greater detail.
+See the `paper` directory for more information.

 ## `fastprop` Framework
 There are four distinct steps in `fastprop` that define its framework:
  1. Featurization - transform the input molecules (as SMILES strings) into an array of molecular descriptors which are saved